8 Interesting Things to See and Do in Chad

 #7 The Lakes of Ounianga

-Interestingly, the Ounianga lakes are a vestige of distant era, when the Sahara Desert was a lush area brimming with life.
-Back then, the lakes were part of a much larger body of water, which ultimately shrunk to its current size following a gradual climate change that resulted in the region’s desertification about 11,000 years ago.
+Interestingly, the Ounianga lakes are a vestige of a distant era, when the Sahara Desert was a lush area brimming with life.
+Back then, the lakes were part of a much larger body of water, which ultimately shrank to its current size following a gradual climate change that resulted in the region’s desertification about 11,000 years ago.

 Elimé Lake near Ounianga Sérir